Learning Visual Representations via Language-Guided Sampling: Related Work

 \nsparagraph{Language-supervised vision pre-training} aims to learn visual representations from language data.
 Early work of Li~\etal~\cite{li2017ngrams} trained n-gram models using YFCC~\cite{yfcc100m} images and user-tag metadata.
-While some work learns joint embeddings for vision and language tasks like visual question answering~\cite{antol2015vqa,zhu2016visual7w,goyal2017making,hudson2019gqa}, visual reasoning~\cite{suhr2019corpus,zellers2019recognition,kazemzadeh2014referitgame}, and retrieval~\cite{young2014image,park2022normalized}, we are interested in methods that use language to learn better visual features~\cite{desai2021virtex,desai2021virtex,sariyildiz2020learning,radford2021learning,stroud2020learning}.
-Early work learned features by generating captions~\cite{sariyildiz2020learning,desai2021virtex}, but contrastive approaches gained more popularity due to their relative simplicity and generalization capabilities~\cite{radford2021learning,jia2021scaling}.
-Follow-up work extends the contrastive formulation to learn denser features~\cite{yao2022filip,xu2022groupvit} or uses additional self-supervised losses to improve performance and data efficiency~\cite{li2022declip,cui2022democratizing,mu2021slip,lee2022uniclip}.
-While we share the motivation of using language for visual learning, we depart from the typical discriminative approach and use a pretrained language model to guide the learning by providing conceptually similar visual pairs.
+While some works learn joint vision-and-language representations for tasks like visual question answering~\cite{antol2015vqa,zhu2016visual7w,goyal2017making,hudson2019gqa}, visual reasoning~\cite{suhr2019corpus,zellers2019recognition,kazemzadeh2014referitgame}, and retrieval~\cite{young2014image,park2022normalized}, we are interested in using language to learn better visual representations~\cite{desai2021virtex,desai2021virtex,sariyildiz2020learning,radford2021learning,stroud2020learning}.
+Early works used language modeling as a pretext task for visual learning~\cite{sariyildiz2020learning,desai2021virtex}, but contrastive approaches quickly gained more popularity due to their relative simplicity and generalization capabilities~\cite{radford2021learning,jia2021scaling}.
+Follow-up work extended the contrastive formulation to learn dense features~\cite{yao2022filip,xu2022groupvit} or used additional self-supervised losses to improve performance and data efficiency~\cite{li2022declip,cui2022democratizing,mu2021slip,lee2022uniclip}.
+While we share the motivation of using language for visual learning, we focus on learning visual representations by using linguistic guidance from pre-trained language models.